 When I started researching the family history, I managed to figure out the basics of all of Dad’s siblings except for his brother William.
 He was Grandfather and Grandmother Sheehan’s second child, born in Worcester in 1904.
 The only other fact I knew in the beginning was that our cousin Rusty was his daughter.
 Rusty’s real name was Eleanor, (probably named after Grandfather’s sister) and we used to see her and her husband George Brunt when we’d visit Florida.
 I remember being confused when Mom told me Rusty was my cousin, because she seemed to be close to Mom’s age (she was born in 1928).
 To me that made her an aunt, not a cousin!

 William married Helen Gaffney sometime in the early 1920′s.
-In addition to Rusty (real name Eleanor), they had another daughter, Mary, born in 1926, who once lived in Grafton, and who I remember visiting with Mom and Dad when I was younger; and a son, Thomas, born in 1929, who became a very successful lawyer and insurance executive.
+In addition to Rusty, they had another daughter, Mary, born in 1926.
+In later years, Mary lived in Grafton, and I remember visiting her house with Mom and Dad when I was younger.
+There was also a son, Thomas, born in 1929, who became a very successful lawyer and insurance executive.
 The family appear in the 1930 census, living in Worcester.
 William was 25, and worked as an office clerk at a “loom works”, probably Crompton & Knowles.
 That was the last record I could find prior to the 1940 census being released in 2012.
 Read More

 A year or so ago I had my DNA analyzed by Ancestry.com in the hopes of learning more about our family’s history.
 The results were slightly underwhelming- but the other day I received an updated analysis that’s pretty interesting.
 Read More